andrewcbuensalida/sam-workshop/README.md

 Getting an error in the GitHub Actions workflow, build-and-package step, Upload artifacts to testing artifact buckets, Cannot use both --resolve-s3 and --s3-bucket parameters.
 Please use only one.
-Try to edit samconfig.toml resolve_s3 to false?
+Try to edit samconfig.toml [default.package.parameters] resolve_s3 to false?
+Not sure if the resolve_s3 in [default.deploy.parameters] should also be false.
+I guess so because it failed in the deploy-testing > Deploy to testing account step Cannot use both --resolve-s3 and --s3-bucket parameters in non-guided deployments.
+Please use only one or use the --guided option for a guided deployment.